Are you looking for one of the best places to live in Maryland? If yes then this article is the best guide for you.

 Towson is a census-designated place and a county seat of Baltimore County in Maryland.
 It is a wonderful place to live in Maryland that manages more than 58,766 residents.
 The interesting fact about this city is almost zero crime.
 It is one of the safest places to live in Maryland.
 And for this reason, it has been a favorite of a number of families and investors as well.
 That’s not all.
 Towson also offers excellent infrastructure facilities, a range of amenities, and great public services.

 9. Poolesville, MD

-Poolesville is a town is one of the best places to live in Maryland for several good reasons.
-It is considered the richest city in the US State of Maryland with a small unemployment rate of 4.9%, a negligible poverty rate of 1.6% and a thriving job market.
+Poolesville is a town that is one of the best places to live in Maryland for several good reasons.
+It is considered the richest city in the US State of Maryland with a small unemployment rate of 4.9%, a negligible poverty rate of 1.6%, and a thriving job market.